New 340B Guidelines Target Program Abuses

 Additionally, a 2015 study from the Government Accountability Office (GAO) found evidence that 340B member hospitals had higher prescription costs than non-member hospitals.
 In 2012, 340B member hospitals that received DSH payments spent more than double the amount per beneficiary than non-member hospitals ($144 and $62 per beneficiary, respectively).
 Beneficiaries at member hospital were also prescribed a greater number of drugs, and more expensive drugs, than their counterparts at non-member hospitals.
 These disparities were present even after scaling for health, income, patient preference, and other factors.

 As part of the 340B rule changes, CMS also announced that total knee replacement surgeries (total knee arthroscopy) will be removed from the inpatient-only (IPO) list.
 This could open the doors for outpatient and ambulatory surgery centers to begin offering the service in the near future, as CMS solicited feedback regarding coverage of outpatient total joint replacements at ASCs earlier this year.

 Critics of the 340B program changes assert that vulnerable and uninsured patients will no longer have proper access to medically necessary pharmaceuticals.
 However, the history of loose program regulation has indicated that some member hospitals were likely abusing the program for financial gain.
 CMS expects the new, stricter regulations to drastically decrease healthcare costs without damaging patient access.

-The evolution of the pharmaceutical industry — including drug pricing, policy and the role of providers in curbing drug misuse — will be one of the key topics discussed at the upcoming HLTH conference in Las Vegas.
-Definitive Healthcare will be exhibiting at the conference, so be sure to visit our booth!
+The evolution of the pharmaceutical industry — including drug pricing, policy and the role of providers in curbing drug misuse — will be one of the key topics discussed at the upcoming HLTH conference in Las Vegas, May 6-9.
+Use the code “definitive_150” for $150 off your registration fee, and be sure to visit our booth!

 Visit the Definitive Blog to read more about the 340B Drug Pricing Program and other CMS initiatives.